Pinball FX 3: Development

 In September 2018, Zen Studios announced that it has received the license to recreate several real Bally and Williams tables for the game.
 This marks the first time in the Pinball FX series that real world tables are recreated in the game.
 This announcement came a few months after FarSight Studios, the developers of The Pinball Arcade, lost the same license.
-These tables can be played in two visual modes that otherwise do not impact the game: one based on the more realistic appearance of the actual pinball games, and another that added Pinball FX 3s simulated elements like animated characters, and unique ball trail colors.
+These tables can be played in two visual modes that otherwise do not impact the game: one based on the more realistic appearance of the actual pinball games, and another that added Pinball FX Classics simulated elements like animated characters, and unique ball trail colors.
 However, as to retain the game's overall ESRB Everyone 10+ rating and to avoid the cost and difficulties of re-rating the game, original graphical elements of the pinball tables had to be censored or altered, such as altering innuendo that was present on the Fish Tales backboards.
-(Note: The Steam version and the stand-alone Williams Pinball mobile app available on iOS and Android will feature the uncensored, unaltered versions of the tables, the latter which consequently was issued higher content age ratings (17+ on the Apple App Store and the ESRB's Teen rating on the Google Play Store, respectively).)
+(Note: The Steam version and the standalone Williams Pinball mobile app available on iOS and Android will feature the uncensored, unaltered versions of the tables, the latter which consequently was issued higher content age ratings (17+ on the Apple App Store and the ESRB's Teen rating on the Google Play Store, respectively).)
 Zen Studios' Mel Kirk said that while these tables had been released in The Pinball Arcade under its E10+ ESRB rating, Zen Studios' internal review believed that there was no way that the tables could have fallen within E10+.
 Kirk stated that he believed that with The Pinball Arcade, "somehow they flew under the radar and it was not caught".
 Further, Zen Studios had had past issues with ESRB content ratings with games such as Infinite Minigolf and wanted to exercise caution.
 The first of these tables were released on October 9, 2018.

+Post-release

+In May 2026, Zen Studios delisted the game and all of its DLC from the Microsoft Store due to "technical reasons".
+On Steam the game was renamed from Pinball FX3 to Pinball FX Classic in April 2026.